7 Facts from our Noom Review

-There is a lot of trial and error involved with figuring out what works best for you.
-Furthermore, diet can change drastically when one becomes aware of their genetic predispositions.
+There is a lot of trial and error involved in figuring out what works best for you.
+Furthermore, diet can change drastically when you become aware of your genetic predispositions.
 With our new 30x Whole Genome Sequencing service, you can sequence 100% of your genome.
 This includes lifetime access to our genome exploration tools and a collection of research studies that are updated every week.

 Already have genome data?
 No problem.
 You can easily upload your DNA data from other platforms (such as AncestryDNA and 23andMe) onto our website.

-To tackle health in a holistic way, it is important to know your nutritional needs.
-As an alternative, you can learn more about your dietary needs with our 30x Whole Genome Sequencing service.
+To tackle health holistically, it is important to know your nutritional needs.
+Alternatively, you can learn more about your dietary needs with our 30x Whole Genome Sequencing service.